-- (a) In the absence of Actual Malice, no Person shall be subject to civil liability and no civil cause of action shall arise for any of the following: - (1) The disclosure of information related to Persons or conduct suspected of violating Sections 2 or 3 of this Act to federal, state or local agencies, officials, their agents, employees and/or designees. - (2) The receipt or possession of information related to Persons or conduct suspected of violating Sections 2 or 3 of this Act when the information was received pursuant to and for the purpose of complying with the provisions of this Act. - (3) The disclosure of information to any organization, whether governmental or private, established to detect and prevent fraudulent insurance acts, their agents, employees or designees; and/or a recognized comprehensive database system approved by the Insurance Department. - (4) The receipt or possession of information received from any organization established to detect and prevent fraudulent insurance acts, their agents, employees or designees; and/or a recognized comprehensive database system approved by the Insurance Department. - (b) The immunity granted in subsection (a) shall also apply to employees, contractors and agents of Insurers or insurance licensees whose responsibilities include the investigation and/or disposition of claims involving suspected violations of Sections 2 or 3 of this Act when sharing information on such acts or persons suspected of engaging in such acts with other entities or organizations employees of the same or other Insurers or insurance licensees, or other appropriate individuals or organizations, whose responsibilities include the investigation and/or disposition of claims involving suspected violations of Sections 2 or 3 of this Act. - (c) State agencies and their employees and/or designees shall not be subject to civil liability for disclosing information identified in subsection (b).
-No civil cause of action shall arise against any of them by virtue of the publication of a report or bulletin related to the official activities of the State agency.

-- (d) Any Person against whom any civil action is brought who is found to be immune from liability under this section shall be entitled to recover reasonable attorney's fees and costs from the party who brought the action. - (e) Nothing in this is intended to abrogate or modify a common law or statutory immunity heretofore enjoyed by any Person.
+- (a) In the absence of Actual Malice, no Person furnishing, disclosing or requesting information pursuant to Section 9 shall be subject to civil liability for libel, slander, or any other cause of action arising from the furnishing, disclosing or requesting of such information.
+No Person providing information pursuant to Section 9(a) shall be subject to civil liability for any and no civil cause of action shall ariseing for any of the following:rom the Person's provision of requested information. - (1) The disclosure of information related to Persons or conduct suspected of violating Sections 2 or 3 of this Act to federal, state or local agencies, officials, their agents, employees and/or designees. - (2) The receipt or possession of information related to Persons or conduct suspected of violating Sections 2 or 3 of this Act when the information was received pursuant to and for the purpose of complying with the provisions of this Act. - (3) The disclosure of information to any organization, whether governmental or private, established to detect and prevent fraudulent insurance acts, their agents, employees or designees; and/or a recognized comprehensive database system approved by the Insurance Department. - (4) The receipt or possession of information received from any organization established to detect and prevent fraudulent insurance acts, their agents, employees or designees; and/or a recognized comprehensive database system approved by the Insurance Department. - (b) The immunity granted in subsection (a) shall also apply to employees, contractors and agents of Insurers or insurance licensees whose responsibilities include the investigation and/or disposition of claims involving suspected violations of Sections 2 or 3 of this Act when sharing information on such acts or persons suspected of engaging in such acts with other entities or organizations employees of the same or other Insurers or insurance licensees, or other appropriate individuals or organizations, whose responsibilities include the investigation and/or disposition of claims involving suspected violations of Sections 2 or 3 of this Act. - (c) State agencies and their employees and/or designees shall not be subject to civil liability for disclosing information identified in subsection (b).
+No civil cause of action shall arise against any of them by virtue of the publication of a report or bulletin related to the official activities of the State agency. - (d) Any Person against whom any civil action is brought who is found to be immune from liability under this section, shall be entitled to recover reasonable attorney's fees and costs from the Person or party who brought the action. - (e) Nothing in Tthis section does not is intended to abrogate or modify in any way any a common law or statutory privilege or immunity heretofore enjoyed by any Person.